 Hikes & viewpoints (close to town)

-- North Tombstone Canyon Loop: Mellow canyon walk/loop just north of town; good birding and shade pockets.
+- North Tombstone Canyon Loop: haded canyon walk, good for birding.

 - Miner’s & Merchant’s Antique Center – 3 floors, also known as “Floyd’s Store.”